nickhedley/gridtwin-za/HANDOVER.md

 evening gas and storage.
 Under the IRP 2030 build the sign flips back.
 So the divergence is TRANSITIONAL, which argues for fixing the signal now.

-**Curtailment reaches the bill through the denominator**, worth about 22% of the Future mix bill and invisible as a line.
+**Curtailment reaches the bill through the denominator**, worth about 22% of the Deep decarbonisation bill and invisible as a line.
+The 22% is on the pre-15 Sep build and has not been re-measured since the charging fix or the preset change.

 **Inflation is not the problem, the counterfactual is.** Everything is constant 2026 rands.
 Holding today's tariff flat is GENEROUS to the status quo: NERSA has approved 8.76% and 8.83%